Polycademy/PolyAuth/README.md

 To Do
 ------

-- Complete Authentication Strategies (OAuth consumption, OpenID consumption, Hawk and Oz)
+- Add OAuth consumption, OpenID consumption, Hawk and Oz authenticaion strategies
-- Complete SQL Migration
+- SQL Migration
 - Storage Interface for Database Independent Functionality, will need to abstract PHPRBAC

 Install with Composer